Categories

 4. Acceleration stability:

-The scientific principle is the Arrhenius equation.
-That is, the shelf life of the reagent is "spoiled" by the extreme environment.
-The increase in temperature will accelerate the movement of molecules, making the degradation reaction of the reagent "fast forward".
-According to the Arrhenius equation, the chemical reaction rate will approximately double for every 10°C increase in temperature.
+The scientific principle behind this is the Arrhenius equation.
+This means that extreme environments can "spoil" the shelf life of reagents.
+Increased temperature accelerates molecular motion, accelerating the degradation reaction.
+According to the Arrhenius equation, the chemical reaction rate roughly doubles for every 10°C increase in temperature.

 For example: If the shelf life of the reagent is 1 year at 4°C, then 1 month at 37°C ≈ 6 months at 4°C (empirical formula).